 Location Sciences does not capture or store any personal information about individuals who access this website, except where you voluntarily choose to give us your personal details via email, or by using an electronic form, or making a commercial enquiry about any of our services.
 In these circumstances, the personal information that you give us will only be used to provide the information or service you have requested.

 Personal information is not disclosed to third parties unless this is indicated on the web page and / or relevant form at the point of collecting information from you, or as required by law.

-If you wish to update the information you have previously given to us, you can contact Location Sciences at Data Protection Manager, Location Sciences, 20 Eastbourne Terrace, London, W2 6LG or email:
+If you wish to update the information you have previously given to us, you can contact Location Sciences at Data Protection Officer, Location Sciences AI Ltd., First Floor, St James House, St James Square, Cheltenham, Gloucestershire GL50 3PR or email:

-- How and why the Verify website uses / shares your information:
+How and why this website uses / shares your information:

 Legal Basis for Collection of Your Personal Data:

 The website will only collect your personal data in the following circumstances: